roman-milk/roman-milk.github.io/what-mom-knows-fucks-her-in-the-air.md

+===

- ****** What Mom Knows Fucks Her In The Air ****** bysilkstockingslover© Once on the plane, I noticed Miranda quickly talking to a very cute flight attendant, before either Mom or Ellie got on.
+Once on the plane, I noticed Miranda quickly talking to a very cute flight attendant, before either Mom or Ellie got on.
 I was curious about the brief exchange and would later learn so much more.
 I was sitting with Mom who had the window seat, while Ellie had the other window seat, meaning Miranda and I could still chat.
 The stewardess for first class, the one Miranda briefly spoke to, was exactly that, a Katy Perry lookalike in traditional flight wear and delicious tan pantyhose.

  Before the flight even started, Miranda had started the sexual innuendo by asking our flight attendant, whose name tag read Dana, "So I have to ask you something."